johsteffens/beth/README.md

       * Containers (Arrays, Trees, Maps)
       * Serialization
       * Numerical Mathematics
+      * Neural Networks

-All code inside beth is redesigned/redeveloped from scratch (no mere adaptation of preexisting code) with focus on platform independence and efficiency.
+All code inside beth is designed/developed from scratch (no mere adaptation of preexisting code) with focus on platform independence and efficiency.

 # Usage
 Beth is intended as foundation library for more specialized projects.